 This sounds rational.

 Try looking at a photo where the whole picture reveals a bright sunny day at the park.
-Bet, you’ll frown because it is too bright to the eyes.
+Bet you’ll frown because it is too bright for the eyes.

 “One should be principal, and the rest subordinate, both in dimension and degree.”